byl1997/PyhtonInstacart/README.md

 Open source data from Instacart and a customer data set created for the purpose of this project.

 [Instacart Data Set](https://www.instacart.com/datasets/grocery-shopping-2017)

+### Tools
+For this project used Excel and Python.
+The following libraries/tools were employed within Python
+- Anaconda 3
+- Jupyter Notebook
+- Pandas
+- Numpy
+- Matplotlib
+- Scipy
+- Seaborn